Stefannieuwenburg/vite-react-typscript-application-fitness/README.md

-# React + TypeScript + Vite
-This template boiler plate provides a application build whit typeScript and React/Vite inside a tailwind project
+# This application is build whit typeScript and React/Vite inside a tailwind project

+Some background information why this project and what i have lurn from it:

+just to make sure that i understand good the basics of typescript and tailwind. in this training project i have lurn some new features whit typscript and some new imports from framer motions that i have to try out more in new projects. ilove to play a round whit vite and its easy to set up for some show case projecten.

 # Tools
 npm i framer-motion react-anchor-link-smooth-scroll@1.0.12 @heroicons/react
 npm i -D @types/react-anchor-link-smooth-scroll@1.0.2 @types/node
 React: https://reactjs.org/
 Typescript: https://www.typescriptlang.org/
 Typescript Types vs Interfaces: https://tinyurl.com/typescripttypesvs...